openhab/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

 # AndroidTV Binding

 This binding is designed to emulate different protocols to interact with the AndroidTV platform.
+Currently it emulates both the Google Video App to interact with a variety of AndroidTVs for purposes of remote control.
-Currently it emulates the Nvidia ShieldTV Android App to interact with an Nvidia ShieldTV for purposes of remote control.
+It also currently emulates the Nvidia ShieldTV Android App to interact with an Nvidia ShieldTV for purposes of remote control.

 ## Supported Things

-This binding supports a single thing type:
+This binding supports two thing types:

+- **googletv** - An AndroidTV running Google Video
-- **shieldtv** - The ShieldTV
+- **shieldtv** - An Nvidia ShieldTV

 ## Discovery

-ShieldTVs should be added automatically to the inbox through the mDNS discovery process.
+Both GoogleTVs and ShieldTVs should be added automatically to the inbox through the mDNS discovery process.

+In the case of the ShieldTV, OpenHAB will likely create an inbox entry for both a GoogleTV and a ShieldTV device.
+Only the ShieldTV device should be configured, the GoogleTV can be ignored.
+There is no benefit to configuring two things for a ShieldTV device.
+This could cause undesired effects.

 ## Binding Configuration